-I thought it'd be helpful to see how some other real estate photographers are pricing their work so you can get a ballpark for what you can charge.
+I thought it'd be helpful to see how some other real estate photographers are pricing their work so you can get a ballpark estimate on what you can charge.
 I'm not saying in any way that you should charge these prices if you live in one of the example locations.
-These are just examples so you can get a ballpark.
+These are just examples to use as a starting point.

 - A real estate photographer in Maine is charging $225 for homes over 3,000 square feet, and $190 for homes under 3,000 square feet.
 This does not include any video work.

 - A real estate photographer in Utah is charging about $130 for photos only, or $300 for videography.

 - A photographer in Oregon charges $115 for real estate photos.

 - A real estate photographer I found in Phoenix charges between $165 and $225 for daytime photos, or $200 to $260 for real estate photos shot at twilight (Real Estate Primetime).

 - A real estate photographer in Charleston, South Carolina is charging about $500 per listing.
 The listing price of homes she shoots are high end averaging around $1.3 million dollars.

 - A real estate photographer in Georgia is charging $80 for photos, but someone in the same city is charging $295.